Mitchell Deon Owens

 • Height and Weight 3'0, 40 pounds

 • Distinguishing Characteristics African-American male.
 Black hair, brown eyes.
-Mitchell has a scar on the upper portion of his nose.
-He has a surgical scar on his left rib area.
-Mitchell has a lazy right eyelid.
+Mitchell has a half-inch scar on the upper portion of his nose and a surgical scar on his left rib area.
+He has a lazy right eyelid.
 Some agencies give his middle name as "Deshaun" or "Deshon."
-He may use the first name Michael.
+His family nickname is Michael and he may use that name.

 Details of Disappearance

-An unidentified man broke into the Owens family's apartment in eastern Menlo Park, California late in the night on February 3, 1983.
-The intruder entered through a window and attacked and severely beat Mitchell's mother, Ora Owens.
+An unidentified man broke into the Owens family's apartment on Pierce Road in eastern Menlo Park, California in the early morning hours of February 3, 1983.
+The intruder entered through a window at about 4:00 a.m. and attacked and severely beat Mitchell's mother, Ora Owens, who had fallen asleep watching television.
 Her three sons were at home with her at the time.

-Two of the boys slept through the assault, but Mitchell woke up and walked into the room while the beating was taking place.
+Two of the boys slept through the assault, but Ora's screams woke Mitchell, who walked into the room while the beating was taking place.
 Ora screamed at him to run away.
 The attacker than attempted to strangle Ora with a telephone cord and she passed out and was apparently left for dead.

 Another possible suspect is a man who knocked on Ora's door just a few hours before the break-in.
 He identified himself as a police officer and was in uniform, and asked about a report she'd made about a stolen purse the month before.
 The Menlo Park Police Department has no record of any of their officers stopping by the Owens home on that date.

-Ora received telephone calls for years following his disappearance from an unidentified male.
-The caller repeatedly threatened to abduct her other two sons.
+Ora receved telephone calls for years following his disappearance from an unidentified male.
+The caller repeatedly threatened to abduct her other two sons, who were seven years old and one year old at the time of Mitchell's abduction.
 It is not known if the calls are related to Mitchell's disappearance.

 Authorities stated that they hoped current forensic technology which was unavailable in 1983 could help solve Mitchell's abduction and the assault on Ora.
 She has criticized the police investigation, stating investigators did not look hard enough for Mitchell because the family is African-American and poor.
 Inexplicably, the local police at first listed Mitchell as a runaway juvenile and refused to take action to find him.